IBM/ibm-licensing-operator/README.md

 6\. **Create a Subscription**

 The last piece that ties together all of the previous steps is creating a subscription for the Operator.
 A subscription is created for the operator that upgrades IBM Licensing Operator when needed.

+Make sure GLOBAL_CATALOG_NAMESPACE has global catalog namespace value.

 Create the **Subscription** using the following command:

 ```yaml
 cat <<EOF | kubectl apply -f -